-Neil Whoriskey’s practice focuses primarily on mergers and acquisitions.
+Neil Whoriskey’s practice focuses primarily on mergers, acquisitions and corporate governance matters.
 He co-chairs the firm’s corporate governance group.

 Neil joined the firm 1991 and became partner in 2000.
 He was previously resident in Cleary’s Hong Kong office where, among other highlights, he worked on the first-ever sale of control of a Chinese bank to foreign investors, and the sale of Daewoo Motors to General Motors.
 Neil joined Cleary after having worked for one year as a stagiaire with the law firm of Uría & Menéndez in Madrid, Spain.

 Western Digital in numerous transactions, including: